The Ultimate Cheltenham Racehorse

-Expertly managed by the impossibly patient Willie Mullins, the daughter of Robin des Champs was always in peak condition to land the odds in the same race, the David Nicholson Mares Hurdle, year after year.
+Expertly managed by the impossibly patient Willie Mullins, the daughter of Robin des Champs was always in peak condition to land the odds in the same race, the Mares Hurdle, year after year.

 Despite the odd moment of slight worry approaching the turn for home, Quevega can be seen here doing what Quevega does – winning.